 Here’s how to define your market and the competition, with tips on how to use stats.

-Before you start researching your market, you need to work out what your business does — its purpose — and if it’s unique.
+Before you start researching your market, work out what your business does — its purpose — and if it’s unique.

 First, define the product or service you’re offering then ask:

-The answer to these questions informs the start of your research into your market and competition.
+The answers inform the start of your research into your market and competition.

-Statistics New Zealand’s Data for business (external link) website is a good place to start your research, with a wealth of detailed data on different industries, regions and potential customers.
+Statistics New Zealand’s Data for business website is a good place to start your research, with a wealth of detailed data on different industries, regions and potential customers.

 Knowing who’ll buy your products or services — and why — is crucial for your planning.
 This applies to domestic and overseas markets.

-Statistics NZ’s Market Mapper (external link) tool can help you find your customers by:
+Statistics New Zealand’s Market Mapper tool can help you find your customers by:

-How much market information is available can depend on the industry you’re in, eg trade associations often provide members with up-to-date data for their specific markets.
+Market information available can depend on the industry you’re in, eg trade associations often provide members with up-to-date data for their specific markets.

 Find out what advantages competitors have over the business you’re planning, and examine their pricing and marketing strategies.